resistics/resistics/docs/source/index.rst

 The :doc:`tutorial <tutorial>` section covers the resistics project environment and basic processing of magnetotelluric data.
 More advanced processing, including pre-processing of timeseries data, remote reference processing and remote reference statistics are detailed in the :doc:`advanced <advanced>` section.
 Specialised functionality or examples of using lower level APIs will be added in the :doc:`cookbook <cookbook>` as and when it is developed.
 The :doc:`case studies <case-studies>` will cover the use of resistics to process complete field surveys.
 A complete API reference can be found :doc:`here <modules>`.

-A roadmap for future development can be accessed :doc:`here <roadmap>`.
+A changelog and backlog for future resistics development can be accessed :doc:`here <changelog>`.
 Useful magnetotelluric references are provided in the :doc:`Bibliography <bibliography>`.

-For those interested in seeing who is contributing to the project and how resistics can be cited see the :doc:`Credits <roadmap>`.
+For those interested in seeing who is contributing to the project and how resistics can be cited see the :doc:`Credits <credits>`.
 Anyone who wants to donate can do so :doc:`here <donate>`.

 Open-source
 ~~~~~~~~~~~